Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 - A route can only be attached to a single frontend.
 - A frontend can have several routes.
 In this case, the evaluation order depends on its type and weight.

-When a request arrives on your OVHcloud Load Balancer service, the routes are evaluated successively according to the following principles :
+When a request arrives on your OVHcloud Load Balancer service, the routes are evaluated successively according to the following principles:

-1. first, the **reject and rewrite routes**, then the **farm routes** ;
+1. first, the **reject and rewrite routes**, then the **farm routes**;
-2. within these categories, the routes are evaluated in **increasing weight order** ;
+2. within these categories, the routes are evaluated in **increasing weight order**;
-3. if two routes have the same weight, the **first route created** is evaluated first ;
+3. if two routes have the same weight, the **first route created** is evaluated first;
 4. only the **first action** of all validated rules is executed.

 ### Available rules and actions